 Loans are a type of financial aid that must be repaid.
 If other sources of financial aid are not sufficient to cover the costs of attending Mendocino College, you may need to consider loans as an alternative.

 For eligible California residents and AB 540 students, the California College Promise Grant permits enrollment fees to be waived.
-To submit your California College Promise Grant Application, visit the Financial Aid Forms webpage to download the application.
+To obtain a California College Promise Grant, students must file a Free Application for Federal Student Aid (FAFSA) by visiting fafsa.ed.gov, or complete the California Dream Act Application (CADAA) by visiting dream.csac.ca.gov.

 This is a federal program that pays students to work in jobs that are available on the Mendocino College campus.
 There are limited awards available so students are encouraged to complete the FAFSA process early and contact the Financial Aid Office to be place on the work study waitlist.